phille10/emprac/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of emprac is to practice building a package in R.
+The goal of emprac is to practice building a package in R. It contains two datasets from my first major doctoral publication.

 ## Installation